 - 1. Prior to signature approval, the following revisions to the plans shall be made: - a.
 Provide legible lot sizes, bearings and distances, and all dimensions of site improvements. - b.
-The ten-foot-wide public utility easement shall be labeled on all sheets along all public and private rights-of-way, as required by the public utility company. - c.
+The ten-foot-wide public utility easement shall be labeled on all sheets along all public and private rights-of-way, as required by the public utility company.

+- c.
 Demonstrate all floodplain areas on the site plan. - d.
 Demonstrate the 25-foot setback from the floodplain on the site plan. - e.
 The plans shall provide for additional landscaping around storm water management facilities. - f.
 Provide Section 4.1 landscape schedules on the landscape plans. - g.
 Add a note stating that development of this property shall conform to A-9967 and CDP-0504. - h.
 Each sheet of the SDP shall label the parcel and lot numbers shown on that sheet and provide the acreage including the HOA parcels. - i.
 The font size shall be increased to ensure that site plans that are microfilmed and copied are legible. - j.
 The "M-NCPPC Approval" box shall be removed from the approval sheet; these plans will be affixed with a certificate of approval. - k.
 The approval sheet shall include the conditions of the Basic Plan, A-9967. - 1.
 The applicant shall have a note added to the plans that when individual lots are sold, the applicant shall disclose to purchasers that Washington Executive Airpark is within one mile, that the subject application is located within Aviation Policy Area 6, and that all structures within that area are limited to 50 feet in height. - m.
-Play equipment shall be revised so as to eliminate wood as a construction material.
-Play equipment substitutions shall be approved by the Urban Design Section as designee of the Planning Board. - n.
+The applicant shall submit to Department of Parks and Recreation (DPR), a performance bond, a letter of creditor other suitable financial guarantee, for the construction of the public recreation facilities in the amount to be determined by DPR, at least two weeks prior to issuance of grading permits. - n.
+Play equipment shall be reconsidered so as to eliminate wood as a construction material.
+Play equipment substitutions shall be approved by the Urban Design Section as designee of the Planning Board. - o.
 The feasibility of installing traffic calming measures and crosswalks at the following locations shall be determined in consultation between the applicant and the appropriate transportation agency, either SHA or DPW&T:

-MD 223/Windbrook Drive MD 223/Mary Catherine Drive MD 223/entrance to Bevard North/Bevard East such discussions shall be provided to planning staff in writing, and any required improvements shall be added as a note on any final plat.
+MD 223/Windbrook Drive

+MD 223/Mary Catherine Drive MD 223/entrance to Bevard North/Bevard East

 The applicant shall be required to install any traffic calming measures and crosswalks that are deemed to be feasible and appropriate by the operating agencies.
-The result of
+The result of such discussions shall be provided to planning staff in writing, and any required improvements shall be added as a note on any final plat.